 The causes of OCD and OCPD include both biological and psychological factors.
 Research has indicated genetics, stress and brain conditions could all be factors, but no one has pinpointed one definitive cause.
 Discover some of the reasons behind obsessions and compulsions, explore current research and discuss new findings with others.

 Hypochondriasis, or the obsessive fear of having a serious medical condition or illness, can cause great distress and have a detrimental impact on a person’s daily life.
 Although the exact cause is unknown, this article discusses the factors that may contribute to the development of the disorder.

-What Causes OCD in Children?
 If your child has recently been diagnosed with OCD, you may be feeling guilty that you somehow “caused” the disorder.
 Understanding what causes OCD in children can help you come to terms with how the disorder developed so that you can move on to working with your child on treating it effectively.

 New research into OCD causes continually yields the possibilities that biological factors and environmental influences interact with cognitive processes to cause OCD.
 Read on to find out more about environmental factors and OCD.